 Course load and teaching method

-As life design is not something to grade quantitatively, this course will have a pass/fail grade based on your effort.
-Participation, the preparatory assignments and final reflection portfolio all have to be sufficient to pass the course.
+As life design is not something to grade quantitatively, this course will have a pass/fail grade based on your final reflection portfolio.

 Brightspace will be used in this course.
 Students will be enrolled to the Brightspace module by the organisation of the course.